-Given the integral nature of the courses, residencies, and practicum of the SDC program and content and skills scaffolding that occurs across the courses, transfers into the program are generally not accepted.
+Given the integral nature of the courses, residencies, and practicum of the S.D.C. and content and skills scaffolding that occurs across the courses, transfers into the program are generally not accepted.
 They will be considered on a case-by-case basis.